Here's What You Can And Can't Do In Pennsylvania, New Jersey And Delaware During The Current COVID-19 Reopening Guidelines

 - Schools remain closed to in-person instruction.
 Expected to resume in Fall.

-Surrounding suburbs including, Berks, Bucks, Chester, Delaware, Lehigh and Montogomery Counties are in the green phase:
+Surrounding suburbs including, Berks, Bucks, Chester, Delaware, Lehigh and Montgomery Counties are in the green phase:

 - Businesses may resume operations, though they must continue to follow the CDC and Pennsylvania Department of Health guidelines.